-The top left and top right panels in Figure 3 concern the Fama and Bliss (1987, FB) regression in the home and foreign country, respectively.
-FB regress the excess return over horizon $\Delta \tau$ of the bond with maturity $\tau$ on the difference between the forward rate between maturities $\tau - \Delta \tau$ and $\tau$ , and the $\Delta \tau$ -year spot rate (yield).
+Figure 3 reports coefficients for various types of EH regressions.
+The top left and top right panels concern the Fama and Bliss (1987, FB) regression in the home and foreign country, respectively.
+FB regress the excess return over horizon $\Delta \tau$ of the bond with maturity τ on the slope of the term structure, measured by the difference between the forward rate between maturities $\tau - \Delta \tau$ and τ , and the $\Delta \tau$ -year spot rate (yield).
 The bottom left and bottom right panels concern the Campbell and Shiller (1991, CS) regression in the home and foreign country, respectively.
-CS regress the change over horizon $\Delta \tau$ in the yield of a bond with initial maturity $\tau$ on a scaled difference between the spot rates for maturities $\tau$ and $\Delta \tau$ .
+CS regress the change over horizon $\Delta \tau$ in the yield of a bond with initial maturity τ on a scaled difference between the spot rates for maturities τ and $\Delta \tau$.
 Under the EH, the FB coefficient should be zero and the CS coefficient should be one.
 The empirical coefficients are consistent with the findings of FB and CS: the FB coefficient is positive and increasing with maturity, and the CS coefficient is negative and decreasing with maturity.